How to Start a Nonprofit Organization in GA: Everything You Need to Know

 Obtain an Employer Identification Number (EIN)

 A unique nine-digit number EIN is assigned by the IRS to each nonprofit organization.
 All nonprofits must have an EIN, not only those that have employees.
-Your organization will use their EIN to open bank accounts, apply for 501c3 status, and submit tax returns to the IRS.
+Your organization will use its EIN to open bank accounts, apply for 501c3 status, and submit tax returns to the IRS.

 Cost to Form a Nonprofit